mgonto/restangular/README.md

 #### urlCreator
 This is the factory that will create URLs based on the resources.
 For the time being, only Path UrlCreator is implemented.
 This means that if you have a resource names Building which is a child of Account, the URL to fetch this will be `/accounts/123/buildings`.
 In the future, I'll implement more UrlCreator like QueryParams UrlCreator.

+#### onElemRestangularized
+This is a hook.
+After each element has been "restangularized" (Added the new methods from Restangular), this will be called.
+It means that if you receive a list of objects in one call, this method will be called first for the collection and then for each element of the collection.
+This callback is a function that has 3 parameters:

+* **elem**: The element that has just been restangularized.
+Can be a collection or a single element.
+* **isCollection**: Boolean indicating if this is a collection or a single element.
+* **what**: The model that is being modified.
+This is the "path" of this resource.
+For example `buildings`

+This can be used together with `addRestangularMethod` (Explained later) to add custom methods to an element

 #### responseInterceptor (or responseExtractor.
 It's an Alias)
 The responseInterceptor is called after we get each response from the server.
 It's a function that receives 4 arguments: